abhilak/javascript-compiler/README.md

 ## Issues
 - declaration doesn't have the semicolon check rule
-- empty statement
-- both the parent and the child stores the registers
-- flushing of temporary registers
-- flushing all dirty registers at the end of the function
+- Plain semicolon error message
+- Look into the way registers are allocated, make a better register allocation scheme

 ## Unique Stuff
 - Breaks and continues don't signal errors, but they are silently removed